Factbox: Top six takeaways from Apple's spring event

 PAY FOR PODCASTS

-The company also announced podcast subscription services that will compete with rival Spotify.
+The company also announced podcast subscription services that will compete with rival Spotify (SPOT.N).
 Subscription prices will be set by creators and billed monthly.
-Apple will charge creators $19.99 a year for its podcast program.
+Apple will charge creators $19.99 a year for its podcast program. read more

 TRACK BELONGINGS